hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

   come/don't come from the same source and are/aren't identical).
   Can any one learned representation do the same?
   <br><br>
-  The aim of this competition is to develop a general-purpose audio representation that provides a strong basis for learning in a wide variety of tasks and scenarios.
+  The aim of this challenge is to develop a general-purpose audio representation that provides a strong basis for learning in a wide variety of tasks and scenarios.
 HEAR 2021 challenges participants with the following questions: Is it possible to develop a single